Montenegro and the euro: Deutsche Mark

 At the beginning of 1999, the government started looking for a way to protect economic interests of Montenegro and its monetary independence.
 The government established a dual currency system, in which both the dinar and Deutsche Mark would be used.
 The decision for that was mainly driven by an unstable, expansionary monetary policy stance of the National Bank of Yugoslavia.

 The introduction of dollarization, as well as the improvement of the situation in the monetary, financial and banking sectors of Montenegro resulted in increasing citizensʼ confidence in the new monetary regime.
 Since January 2001 the country decided to take the Deutsche Mark as a sole legal tender, because a sufficient amount of Deutsche Mark were in circulation, and for this reason there was no need to use the Dinar as the national currency.

 Euro

-On 1 January 2002 the euro notes and coins were officially introduced into circulation in many European countries, including Germany, where the Deutsche Mark used to be an official currency.
+On 1 January 2002 the euro notes and coins were officially introduced into circulation in many European countries, including Germany, where the Deutsche Mark used to be the official currency.
 Thus the Deutsche Mark ceased to be legal tender immediately upon the adoption of the euro.
-Following these events in the beginning of 2002 Montenegro took a decision to officially and unilaterally adopt the euro, first as a parallel legal tender to the Deutsche Mark, and since March 2002 as the only legal tender.
+Following these events in the beginning of 2002 Montenegro made the decision to officially and unilaterally adopt the euro, first as a parallel legal tender to the Deutsche Mark, and since March 2002 as the only legal tender.
 The main motives were the same as before – to ensure monetary stability and to continue to avoid the high/hyper inflation seen in preceding decades.
 To date there are no official ties or agreements between Montenegro and the European Central Bank approving the use of the euro as an official currency.